 As with every crop, peppers are susceptible to environmental stress, nutrient imbalances, and pest or disease damage.
-It’s important to assess damage and diagnose it immediately in order to formulate a plan of action.
-One of the more common problems found on peppers is brown pepper plant foliage.
+It’s important to assess the damage and diagnose it immediately in order to formulate a plan of action.
+One of the more common problems found in peppers is brown pepper plant foliage.
 Browning pepper leaves may be the result of any of the above.
 Keep reading to find out what causes a pepper plant with brown leaves and how to remedy leaves turning brown on pepper plants.

 Reasons Pepper Leaves are Turning Brown